tmux-python/tmuxp/doc/about.rst

 .. note::

-    If you use teamocli / tmuxinator and can clarify or add differences, please free to `edit this page`_ on github.
+    If you use teamocil / tmuxinator and can clarify or add differences, please free to `edit this page`_ on github.

 Similarities